humberto-aguiar/churn_prediction/README.md

 # Author Humberto

-If I can be of assistance, or you have any suggestions please do not hesitate to contact me:
+If I can be of assistance, or you have any recommendations please do not hesitate to contact me:

 [<img alt="LinkedIn" src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"/>](https://www.linkedin.com/in/humberto-aguiar-840108179/)